 If I say wedding cake topper, what do you picture?
 It might be a miniature bride and groom, wedding bells or some other similar ornamentation with a wedding theme.
 While the history of wedding cakes dates back to the Roman Empire, it was nothing like wedding cakes as we know them today.
 Instead they were unsweetened loaves of bread which were crumbled over the bride for good luck.
-And wedding cake toppers as we know them haven't been around all that long.
+And wedding cake toppers as we know them haven't been around all that long either.
 They became a growing trend with middle class and affluent American families before the American Civil War.
-By the 1890s they were quite common.
+By the 1890s, they were quite common.

 Those original wedding cake toppers weren't anything extravagant.
 Cakes were decorated with things like flowers, bells, or other small objects related to the bride and groom.
-Often these toppings were handmade by a family member or a professional wedding cake baker using frosting, icing, or non-edible materials like plaster of Paris.
+Often these toppers were handmade by a family member or a professional wedding cake baker using frosting, icing, or non-edible materials like plaster of Paris.

 Wedding Cake Toppers Popular After World War I

 Decorative cake toppers grew more popular after World War I. It was in the Roaring 20s that High Society in the U.S. adopted the custom of using figurines of the bride and groom atop the wedding cake.
 Popularity of this tradition grew quickly after Emily Post, American etiquette expert, mentioned them in her 1922 best seller that said, "wedding cake is an essential of every wedding reception," and went on to comment on the placement of the bride and groom figurines in the description of a beautifully decorated cake.
 In the early 1900s wedding cake toppers were made from glass, paper, or wood until they started being commercially made.